 About a 30-minute walk from the Sagano Bamboo Forest, it features over 1,000 little stone rakan (statues of enlightened ones) made from 1981 to 1991 during the reconstruction of the temple.

 Some laugh joyfully.
 Most pose serenely, covered in a green layer of moss.

 The odd one holds a tennis racket.

-On weekdays, the lovely uphill walk from the Sagano Bamboo Forest to Otagi Nenbutsu-ji is also surprisingly tourist-free yet full of unique gift shops -- including one owned by an artist who creates his works out of silk worm cocoons -- a massive traditional torii gate, tea rooms and private residences.
+On weekdays, the lovely uphill walk from the Sagano Bamboo Forest to Otagi Nenbutsu-ji is also surprisingly tourist-free yet full of unique gift shops – including one owned by an artist who creates his works out of silk worm cocoons – as well as a massive traditional torii gate, tea rooms and private residences.

-What's cool about this place is that it's the humans who are in the cage, and the monkeys -- which you can feed -- on the outside.
+What’s great about this place is that it’s the humans who are in the cage, and the monkeys – which you can feed – on the outside.

 From Kyoto Station, take Kyoto City Bus #28 or Kyoto Bus #71, #72, #73, or take the JR Sagano Line to Saga Arashiyama station.

 From downtown Kyoto, take City Bus #28 or #11.
 For trains, take the Keifuku Arashiyama Line to Arashiyama Station.

 For private tours of Arashiyama, Virtuoso-affiliated Windows to Japan offers an excellent western Kyoto itinerary that includes the highlights of the area.

 This story was originally published in August 2014 and updated in November, 2019.